Carlosrincong/AWS-Solutions-Architect-Associate/DynamoDB/README.md

 - Data is redundantly stored on multiple devices across multiple facilities in a DynamoDB Region.
 - Data is fully encrypted at rest.
 - Use IAM to manage access permissions
+- Encryption in transit and at rest

+Amazon DynamoDB can handle more than 10 trillion requests per day and support peaks of more than 20 million requests per second.

+mobile, web, gaming, ad tech, IoT

+DynamoDB supports ACID-compliant transactions.

+Point in time recovery

+each table must to have id  and sort key (optional).
+Local and global index to improve the data access

+Billig options:
+- Provisioned: read/write expected and scale based on these limits, predictable use
+- On demand: storage/read/write, scale troughtput to meet the demand